-A thesis is required by the Division of Reproductive Endocrinology and Infertility.
-For fellows starting in July, 2013, the thesis must be published or accepted for publication before submission.
-Documentation of publication must be submitted with the thesis.
-In addition, the REI Division will review the thesis and make an independent decision concerning acceptability.
-Publication or acceptance of a thesis for publication by a refereed journal does not guarantee acceptance of the thesis for the oral examination.
+A thesis is required by the Division of FPMRS and must be submitted by the date listed in this Bulletin and according to the guidelines for preparation listed below.
+The FPMRS Division will review the thesis and make an independent decision concerning acceptability.
+Prior publication or acceptance of a thesis for publication by a refereed journal does not guarantee acceptance of the thesis for the oral examination.